UXHuman-org/UXHuman/docs/manifesto/UXHuman-Manifesto-en.md

 © 2025 UXHuman Initiative / Smart Goldfish SAS
 Licensed under the Creative Commons Attribution 4.0 International (CC BY 4.0).
 You may share and adapt this material with attribution to “UXHuman (www.uxhuman.org)”.
-See the full license at https://creativecommons.org/licenses/by/4.0/tentWeb: open, interpretable, and aligned with intent rather than attention.*
+See the full license at https://creativecommons.org/licenses/by/4.0/